-The secret to successful Kruger Park Safaris & Tours packing when travelling to the Kruger National Park is “less is more”.
-Pack light and you'll save yourself many headaches.
-You really do not need to go mad buying camouflaged kit and pith helmets!
+So, you’re here because you want to know what to pack for an African safari.
+The secret to packing is quite simple – less is more!
+By packing light, you’ll save yourself many headaches.
+You really don’t need to go crazy buying a camouflaged kit and pith helmets!
 Many guests arrive better kitted out than the rangers!
 In fact, you don't even need specialist equipment - just take comfortable clothes and avoid bright colours.
 Autumnal hues are best - beiges, browns, greens etc. It can get chilly on the back of the safari vehicle, so layers are good.

 Space is limited in safari vehicles and if your journey includes a charter flight, they are generally done on light aircrafts.
 The luggage limit is 20kg per person, total (hand plus checked), in soft sided bags only.
-If you are flying from Johannesburg on a Chartered Flight to Kruger or Madikwe Game Reserve, or planning a the Okavango Delta and Moremi Region or Chobe safari, this is of particular relevance.
+If you’re flying from Johannesburg on a Chartered Flight to Kruger or Madikwe Game Reserve or planning a the Okavango Delta and Moremi Region or Chobe safari, this is of particular relevance.

-The safari experience is a relaxed affair, so you can leave your expensive jewelry at home.
+The safari experience is a relaxed affair, so you can leave your expensive jewellery at home.

 Clothing Sueggestions for a 3-5 night stay:

 • 2 pair trousers (khakis or similar) 1 casual skirt for women

 • 1 “smart casual” or dressy evening attire

 • 1 long sleeved t-shirt or turtleneck

 • 1 or 2 short sleeved shirts or blouses